Dineshkarthick27/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Y= A⊕B

-Procedure
+# Procedure:
-Connect the supply (+5V) to the circuit
+1.Connect the supply (+5V) to the circuit.

-Switch ON the main switch
+2.Switch ON the main switch.

-Press the switches for inputs “A” and “B”.
+3.Press the switches for inputs “A” and “B”.
 The switch is ON state when 1 is pressed.
 The switch is OFF state when 0 is pressed.

-If the output is 1, then the bulb glows.
+4.If the output is 1, then the bulb glows.

-Check all the gates following the same procedure.
+5.Check all the gates following the same procedure.
-Program:
+# Program:
-/*
 ```
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
 Developed by: Dinesh karthick.K.J